 Pharmaceutical companies have worked to combat a range of infectious diseases such as MERS, SARS, Ebola and influenza.
 COVID-19 is a new challenge.

-As well as experience working with health authorities and regulators to find a fast-tracked approach to bringing safe and effective medicines to market for patients, we’re also working with the Government to mitigate the impact that coronavirus may have on our everyday activities.
+As well as working with health authorities and regulators to create the medicines and vaccines that are needed, we’re also working with the Government to mitigate the impact that coronavirus may have on our everyday activities.

 Our members are not currently reporting any concerns about shortages of medicines that relate to the loss of manufacturing capacity as a result of COVID–19 restrictions.

 There are robust procedures in place to manage the supply of medicines in the UK, and companies will be taking all possible measures to secure supply for patients - in line with Government guidance.

 Dr Richard Torbett, Chief Executive of the Association of the British Pharmaceutical Industry.
 Read more.